 The formula is very simple - your ideal weight is your height minus coefficient.

-First factor is your age.
-For 20-30 years people weight should be decreased by 11 percents, for over 50 years people - increased by 6 percents.
+The first factor is your age.
+For 20-30 year old people, weight should be decreased by 11 percents, for over 50 years people - increased by 6 percents.

 Second factor is body constitution: asthenic, normosthenic or hypersthenic.